MetroWest (Bristol): Project description

 The MetroWest Project has two phases.
 MetroWest Phase One involves the reopening of the Portishead Line, and hourly services between Severn Beach and Bath Spa.
 Phase Two consists of reopening the Henbury Line, with half-hourly services between Weston-super-Mare and Yate.

 New rail lines

-The two major components of the MetroWest project are the reopening of the disused Portishead Railway, with stations at Pill and Portishead; and the reopening to passenger traffic of the Henbury Line with stations at Ashley Down, Filton North and Henbury.
+The two major components of the MetroWest project are the reopening of the disused Portishead Railway, with stations at Pill and Portishead; and the reopening to passenger traffic of the Henbury Line with stations at Ashley Down, Bristol Brabazon and Henbury.
 The lines would have services to/from Bristol Temple Meads, and were each expected to carry 0.4 million passengers per year.
 In April 2016, it was reported that the North Somerset Council had agreed to buy two parcels of land for the creation of the Portishead and Pill stations at the cost of £880,000.